 Results in numbers and figures.
 All employers are result-oriented; before they hire anyone they need to know that the person can deliver specific results.
 Not all industries and not all positions allow demonstrating quantifiable results easily.
 There are jobs where it is very hard to measure and demonstrate result/success in numbers.
 But with social media things are much easier.
 Pointing your output in numbers shouldn't be a problem at all if you ever achieved good results.
 Increased engagement, sales conversions, likes, client generation - all of these things can be good success indicators.
 All you have to do is to track the metrics.

 Tools/software.
-Rudimentary knowledge of social networks, like Twitter and Facebook isn’t enough to land a job in social media.
+A rudimentary knowledge of social networks, like Twitter and Facebook isn't enough to land a job in social media.
 Managing social media presence for the company requires much more than that.
-When writing a resume for this type of position, have a separate sections where you list all monitoring and engagement tools you are familiar with, such as Buffer, Hootsuite, etc. Include the analytics and reports tools that you know in this section too.
+When writing a resume for this type of position, have a separate section where you list all monitoring and engagement tools you are familiar with, such as Buffer, Hootsuite, etc. Include the analytics and reports tools that you know in this section too.
 Even if your employer uses different software, it would still be good to demonstrate the breadth of your skillset.

 Personal brand.
 Great leaders are those who lead by example.
-They not only teach what is the right way to this or that, they live it.
+They not only teach what is the right way to this or that, but they also live it.
 The same way is with demonstrating your social media skills to employers.
 Do you want them to see that you know what to do?
 Then show it through your personal brand.
 Provide links to your personal brand so that hiring managers could make sure you know how things work in social media.
-You will unlikely listen the guy who speaks about how to earn $10,000,000 and who earns $70,000 per year.
+You will unlikely to listen to the guy who speaks about how to earn $10,000,000 and who earns $70,000 per year.
 Employers will be more eager to believe you if you show them how you do it for yourself.

 Teamwork.
 This is another important thing required of social media specialists today.
 Some people think that people who are responsible for social media accounts of the companies sit at home isolated from other staff and post nice pictures online from time to time.
 That cannot be further from the truth because people who deal with social networks need to have good teamwork skills regardless of their geographical location.
 In order to be effective, one needs to collaborate a lot with other departments on various projects and marketing campaign.
-Focus on your activities that contributed to a larger milestones or goals with sales team for example.
+Focus on your activities that contributed to larger milestones or goals with sales team for example.

 As you may have noticed, working as a social media specialist is no easy thing.
 Neither is getting such a job.
-You have to know what things should be highlighted in order to attract attention of potential employers.
+You have to know what things should be highlighted in order to attract the attention of potential employers.
 We hope the aforementioned tips will help you prepare an effective resume for the social media position.
 Even if you have never worked in this role, you can see what things are to be pursued in order to have a successful career in social media.